Stock market today: Wall Street drifts at end of bumpy week

-NEW YORK (AP) — Wall Street is drifting Friday, as the market winds down a week of sharp swerves with Big Tech stocks losing some momentum.
+NEW YORK (AP) — Wall Street is drifting Friday, as the market winds down a week of sharp swerves with another batch of corporate profit reports that mostly topped expectations.

-The S&P 500 was barely moving in early trading.
-Despite big swings earlier this week, it’s on pace for only a tiny loss.
-It’s also on track to close out April with a modest gain, as markets keep churning amid unanswered questions about where the economy and corporate profits are heading.
+The S&P 500 was 0.1% higher in midday trading.
+Despites its big swings earlier this week, it’s still on track to close out April with a gain.
+Markets have been churning amid unanswered questions about where the economy and corporate profits are heading.

+Exxon Mobil was doing some of the market's heaviest lifting after it rose 1.6%.
+It reported stronger profit and revenue for the latest quarter than forecast.

+Intel jumped 5.3% after reporting a milder loss than expected and stronger revenue for the latest quarter.
+Mondelez International, the food giant behind Oreo and Ritz, rose 4.4% after topping Wall Street’s estimates.
+It also raised its forecast for revenue and earnings over the full year.

-Amazon weighed heavily on the market despite reporting stronger profit and revenue for the latest quarter than expected.
-It fell 4.6% as analysts pointed to a slowdown in revenue growth at its AWS cloud computing business.
+They helped to counterbalance a 4.5% drop for Amazon, which weighed heavily on the market despite reporting stronger profit and revenue for the latest quarter than expected.
+Analysts pointed to a slowdown in revenue growth at its AWS cloud computing business.

 Wall Street has focused heavily on what CEOs are saying about their upcoming trends given how much uncertainty is ahead about where the economy and interest rates are heading.
 The economy is slowing under the weight of much higher interest rates meant to get high inflation under control.